 What does it mean to be a top LoL player?
 The answer often depends on the person tackling the question.
-Some make an argument that the best players are mechanical prodigies who overwhelm their opponents with spectacular outplays.
-Some celebrate confident shot callers that lead their allies with extraordinary ingenuity.
-Others give their votes to bold innovators that always seem to find new ways to break the conventional meta game.
+Some argue that the best players are mechanical prodigies who overwhelm their opponents with spectacular outplays.
+Some celebrate confident shot callers that direct their allies on the battlefield.
+Others put their stock into bold innovators that always seem to find new ways to break the competitive meta game.

 - Win Real Cash Playing LoL

 - Get Real Money & UKG Bonuses

 As is often the case, the truth lies somewhere in the middle.
 The best League of Legends players tend to have a mixture of talent, game sense, and creativity that instantly makes you recognize their greatness.
 So, without further ado, here’s our list of the top 20 LoL players of all time!

 20. Karsa (LPL – RNG)